 India has the second largest agricultural land in the world.
 About 60% of rural Indian households make their living from agriculture.
-The agriculture industry saw a growth at a CAGR of 16.4% over FY10 to FY18.
-As of 2019, Indian Agriculture industry worth $39.1 Billion.
+The agro based industry saw a growth at a CAGR of 16.4% over FY10 to FY18.
+Agricultural exports from India reached US$ 38.54 billion in FY19 and in FY20 (till November 2019) US$ 22.69 billion.
 With many initiatives for farmers, the government aims to double farmers' income by 2022.
 So we have compiled a list of Indian Agricultural startups that are making a name and increasing their growth in quick succession.

 Founded by Kamesh Mupparaju and Linus Lindgren in 2018, SFarmsIndia is an online web application with two core functions; listing and fraction trading.
 These two functions work together creating a great synergy.
 On the listing platform buyers can find/search agriculture lands and sellers can list/post the agriculture lands for sale/lease.
 On the other hand, SFarmsIndia's main USP is that it makes an agreement with the seller (agri-realty developer) to issue fractions by digital land contract against their lands.
 Each agriculture land is assigned with a digital contract and divided into 2000 fractions per acre, thereby enabling medium to small income groups to acquire lands easily.
 After owning the fraction, people can sell it directly through the trading platform.